-We are very grateful for the reviewer's comments and suggestions and we are highly appreciating the invested time in carefully reviewing the manuscript.
+We are grateful for the reviewer's constructive comments and suggestions and the manuscript has been revised accordingly.
 Reviewer's concerns and suggestions are addressed here below and we would like also to point out the following:

-- 1) A Supplement Material is accompanying now the manuscript (attached to the present response). - 2) The manuscript is now presented in a more concise manner (reduction from 53 pages to 46 pages) (the revised manuscript is attached to the present response). - 3) In the revised manuscript amendments related to reviewer #1 concern are highlighted in red colour. - 4) The revised manuscript contains 4 additional references. - 5) Considering language-related suggestion from one of the reviewers, we have requested a well known English speaking scientist, Prof. Davide Vione from University of Torino, to offer us support in polishing the composition.
+- 1) A Supplement Material is accompanying now the manuscript (attached to the present response). - 2) The manuscript is now presented in a more concise manner (reduction from 53 pages to 46 pages) (the revised manuscript is attached to the present response). - 3) In the revised manuscript amendments related to reviewer #2 concern are highlighted in green colour. - 4) The revised manuscript contains 4 additional references. - 5) Considering language-related suggestion from one of the reviewers, we have requested a well known English speaking scientist, Prof. Davide Vione from University of Torino, to offer us support in polishing the composition.
 Language polishing has resulted in a considerably improvement of the manuscript quality. - 6) In the revised manuscript all language-related changes are highlighted in blue colour.
 Blue colour reflects: i) corrected grammar errors, ii) the place where cuts occurred within former sentences, iii) extra-words used in the revised manuscript, iv) full sentences addressing more succinctly ideas from the original manuscript. - 7) We kindly ask the editorial office to accept our proposal colour-related since working in the track-changes mode significantly affects the readability of the manuscript.